THE SYMBOLISM OF THE NEW JERUSALEM

 Nothing impure will ever enter it, nor will anyone who does what is shameful or deceitful, but only those whose names are written in the Lamb’s book of life.
 (Revelation 21:27)

 We can see from this the error of the teaching of our day.
 Present teaching states that we can be a part of the holy city, or be saved to the new earth and enter the city, by “grace.”
 That is not the case.
 If we continue to be shameful or deceitful, the Scripture denies us entrance to the Kingdom of God.
 Our name will not be written in the Lamb’s Book of Life, and we will be thrown into the Lake of Fire.

 The present teaching of “grace” as an alternative to godly character is a grievous lie!

 The pure water of life flowing from the Throne of God is referring to the life which the royal priests of the holy city will make available to all who come to the city.
 The water is clear.
-How often it is true that we who are charged with the Gospel allow ourselves to become distracted by the things of the world, such that the “water” coming from us is not clear and pure.
+How often do we who are charged with the Gospel allow ourselves to become distracted by the things of the world, such that the “water” coming from us is not clear and pure?

 One “great street” is mentioned.
 Ordinarily a large city (and the new Jerusalem is very large!) will have numerous streets.
 So we interpret this to mean that there is only one way of living that pleases God.
 That is the way of righteous behavior, of faith, of holiness of person, of stern obedience to God.